Aeldit/CyanSetHome/changelogs/latest.md

-Fix `tpInCombat` option being inverted
+Fix build issues + Use CyanLib 1.0.5